thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 It's important to note that this uniform distribution does not reflect real-world supply patterns.
 In reality, we expect to observe variance in supply ratios across countries and over time.

-To ensure accurate analysis of EU gas trade strategic pivots following the invasion of Ukraine, our analytical view excludes routes with uniform transmissions.
+To ensure accurate analysis of EU gas trade pivots following the invasion of Ukraine, the materialized view (denoted as `documented_routes`) excludes routes with uniform transmissions.
 This prevents skewing of statistical results by focusing on transmission patterns with distinct, documented supply-shares.
 However, this approach results in the loss of some routes (e.g., RU -> DE or DZ -> IT) where source data is not publicly available.

-This filtering is necessary because placeholder values (0.1111) cannot be meaningfully distinguished from actual documented supply-shares in statistical analyses.statistical analyses.
+This filtering is necessary because placeholder values (0.1111) cannot be meaningfully distinguished from actual documented supply-shares in the statistical analysis code.

 ### Missing Data Handling